How To Create More Sales With A Single Piece of Marketing Content

 Here’s one example: over the last five years I’ve built up my video production business called Hot Pepper Videos, entirely from advertising and one piece of content – a video.

 It’s a video that converts buyers into buyers of my company’s services.

 Our customers search for and find our service on Google, see one of our highly optimized ads, click on it, come to landing page with a well scripted video, then inquire about hiring us to make them a video.
 Sometimes I have to turn off the ads because we can’t handle all the inquiries.

 I didn’t do any Tweeting, Face-booking, Pinteresting, LinkedIn-ing or blogging to build that business.

-Just advertising and a single piece of content.
+Just advertising and a video.

 With direct response marketing, we profitably “buy” new customers at a nice discount, every day.

 Most of the searchers who click on our ads become new customers within 72 hours.
 And those customers get their video (and results they wanted from it) usually within 30 days.